schambig/holbertonschool-validation/module3_task2/README.md

 ## Build Workflow

-- The workflow is executed into an Ubuntu 18.04 execution environment
+- The workflow is executed into an Ubuntu 18.04 environment
 - Required tools are installed prior to any `make` target, by executing the script `setup.sh`